 Revenue from sales of products is recognized when the products are accepted by the domestic offline distributors, overseas offline distributors or individual customers.
 When we sell our products to distributors for domestic sales in PRC, acceptance of the products by the distributors is evidenced by goods receipt notes signed by the distributors, which is generally at our warehouse.
-We have no remaining obligations upon the domestic offline distributors' acceptance of the products.
-The risks and rewards of ownership of the products are transferred to the domestic offline distributors upon the signing of the goods receipt notes and the domestic offline distributor has no rights to return the products.
-When we sell our products to distributors for overseas sales, risks and rewards of ownership are transferred to the distributors upon the products are delivered to and accepted by distributors at the named port of shipment.
+We have no remaining obligations upon the domestic offline distributors acceptance of the products.
+The risks and rewards of ownership of the products are transferred to the domestic offline distributors for overseas sales, risks and rewards of ownership are transferred to the distributors are delivered to and accepted by distributors at the named port of shipment.
 When we sell our products to individual customers through our own online store and third-party e-commerce platform, we are responsible for the delivery to individual customers.
 Acceptance of the products is evidenced by goods receipt notes signed by individual customers, which represents that the risks and rewards of ownership are transferred to individual customers.
 We offer a 7-day return-and-refund policy to individual customers who purchase products online.